 3. Game Overview and Pacing Guide PDFs: Game Overview outlines the skills and standards addressed in each game along with sample pacing guides to simplify planning.

 The middle panel, depicted below, includes menus for series-level resources:

 Each series includes the following resources:

-1. Games: 30-minute virtual workplace learning experiences where students become the boss, read, write, solve problems, and think critically.
+1. Games: 30-minute digital workplace learning experiences where students become the boss, read, write, solve problems, and think critically.

 3. Enrichment Projects: Three engaging projects where students work together to apply their leadership skills and positively impact their community.

-4. Literacy Skill-Building Lessons: Close reading and reading intervention lessons provide practice in making inferences, citing evidence, interpreting words and phrases, analyzing word choice, and evaluating content
+4. Literacy Skill-Building Lessons: Close reading and reading intervention lessons provide practice in making inferences, citing evidence, interpreting words and phrases, analyzing word choice, and evaluate the content.

 The Game Detail page offers navigation to: